 The engineers are represented by the Union of the Engineers of the State of São Paulo.

-Annual negotiations with these unions are conducted in June.
+Negotiations with these unions are conducted in June of each year.

 Elektro contracts with independent contractors for a variety of functions such as 80% of meter reading, tree trimming, bill delivery, bill collection and transformer, vehicle and meter repairs.